muratk5n/thirdwave/en/README.md

 ---

 The series was 'all about revenge'?
-That's like saying *Fight Club* is all about fighting.
+That's like saying *Fight Club* was all about fighting.

 ---